 Ultimately, the outcome of UniSA’s research aims to enhance human performance at sea, and bolster Australia’s position in the Indo-Pacific region.

-UniSA supports defence industry capability and innovation through collaborative research projects with government and businesses across the sector.
-Enhance your own defence capabilities by making an enquiry with the UniSA Enterprise Hub.
+UniSA supports defence industry capability, innovation and growth through collaborative research projects.
+Enhance your defence capabilities by connecting with the UniSA Enterprise Hub.
+Make an online enquiry or phone us on 08 8302 3482.

 Get in touch with us to find out how we can support your business needs.